calebmadrigal/trackerjacker/README.md

     python3 trackerjacker.py --monitor-mode-off -i wlan0mon

 Note that trackerjacker will automatically enable/disable monitor mode if necessary.
-This functionality is just useful if you want to enable monitor mode on an interface for use with other applications.
+This functionality is just useful if you want to enable monitor mode on an interface for use with other applications (or for quicker starup of trackerjacker, if you plan to be starting/exiting to test stuff).

 ### Example: Set adapter channel